-The Insolvency and Bankruptcy Code, 2016 ("Insolvency Code or IBC") is a one stop solution for resolving insolvencies which previously was a long process that did not offer an economically viable arrangement.
-The code aims to protect the interests of Indian and overseas investors and make the process of doing business less cumbersome.
-The threshold amount to kick start insolvency proceedings originally envisaged in the Insolvency Code was INR 100,000 (Indian Rupees One Hundred Thousand).
+The Insolvency and Bankruptcy Code, 2016 ("Insolvency Code") is a one stop solution for resolving insolvencies which previously was a long process which did not offer an economically viable arrangement.
+The Insolvency Code aims to protect the interests of Indian and overseas investors and make the process of doing business less cumbersome.
+The threshold amount to kick start insolvency proceedings originally envisaged in the Insolvency Code was INR 100,000.

-However vide Notification dated March 24, 2020, the Central Government increased the pecuniary threshold for initiation of proceedings under the IBC to INR 10,000,000 (Indian Rupees 10 Million) as the minimum amount of default to initiate insolvency proceedings.
+However, the Central Government vide a Notification dated March 24, 2020, increased the pecuniary threshold for initiation of proceedings under the Insolvency Code to INR 10,000,000 as the minimum amount of default.